The growth of Maine’s local food economy depends on vibrant farms.

 A farmer interested in business planning assistance or help “scaling up” to reach wholesale markets.

-A food retailer or farmers market that wants to do more to help SNAP recipients access local food.
+A food retailer that wants to do more to help SNAP recipients access local food.

 Let's grow a bright future for farming in Maine, together.